pbeshai/react-url-query/docs/api/multiReplaceInUrlQuery.md

 #### Arguments

-1. `queryReplacements` (*String*): The object representing the query parameters and their encoded values to update.
+1. `queryReplacements` (*Object*): The object representing the query parameters and their encoded values to update.
 1. [`location`] (*Object*): The location from which the current URL state should be read.
 If not provided, `location` is read from the configured `history` or the `window`.

 #### Returns